-The Montana Food & Agriculture Development Center Network (FADC) is a statewide technical assistance group that provides assistance to Montana's agricultural producers.
-Located in Havre, Ronan, Joliet, and Butte, these four rural centers support economic development by encouraging the development of Montana's agricultural resources to ensure that more of Montana's food, agricultural and alternative energy dollars circulate in Montana.
+The Montana Food & Agriculture Development Center Network (FADC) is a statewide technical assistance network that provides help to Montana's farmers and ranchers and agricultural entrepreneurs.
+Located throughout Montana, these centers support economic development by encouraging the development of Montana's agricultural resources to ensure that more of Montana's food, agricultural and alternative energy dollars circulate in Montana.
 The centers focus on adding value to our existing resources within Montana, keeping more of our agricultural products within the state by processing them locally, and exponentially increasing the value of our products before they leave Montana.

 What is Value Added?

-Value added is the process and development of a differentiated, high value, consumer oriented product and in the content of the FADC program based upon a Montana produced or harvested agricultural raw goods, including farm-derived renewable energy.
+The FADC Network is a value added program.
+Value added is the process development of a differentiated, high value, consumer oriented product and in the content of the FADC program based upon a Montana produced or harvested agricultural raw goods, including farm-derived renewable energy.
 Value added agricultural products create additional avenues to compete nationally and at margins that help ensure profitability.

 To schedule a counseling session, please call Bear Paw Food and Agriculture Development Center at (406) 265-9226, or contact us.